YingruWuGit/HiCKey/README.md

 # Output

-For Hi-C matrix with name "xxxx" the output file would have name "xxxx_output" in the same folder.
+For HiC data file with name "xxxx" the output file would be named "xxxx_output" in the same directory.
 The output file has three columns:

-The first column is the locations of change-points (start point of a TAD).
+The first column is the locations of change-points (start of a TAD).

 The second column is their hierarchical orders.
 '1' means top layer, it goes to bottom layer as the order increases (as explained in our paper).
-If the 6th line in "arguments.txt" is '0', then all orders would be '1'.
+If the 6th line in the "arguments_HiCKey.txt" is 0, then all orders would be '1'.

 The third column is the p-values of the change-points.